Skip to main content

 • Acupuncture:Fine needles inserted into specific points along meridians

-Session Experience
+Session Feel

 What They Have in Common

-• Both require training and ethical practice.
+• Both need training and ethical care.

 When Might Each Be Appropriate?